Doc-Scripter/ascii-art-fs/README.md

 ## Overview

-Ascii-art is a Golang  program that renders input text strings into ASCII art representations.
+This is a Golang  program that renders input text strings into ASCII art representations.
 Transform your simple text into an exciting visual that stands out in any plain text environment.

 ## Objectives